pencil-code/pencil-code/python/tests/README.md

 installed in an isolated environment).
 - If multiple Python versions are present on your system, the above command will run tests using all of them.
-- A HTML report, `report.html`, will be generated.
+- A HTML report, `report.html`, will be generated, with a link to the code coverage report.
-- Tox has also been configured to generate a code coverage report (`./htmlcov/index.html`).
 - Use the `--outputdir` option to change the location of the reports.